 Hebden Bridge 2.8 miles; Halifax 6.5 miles; Haworth 10 miles; Skipton 24.5 miles.

 The village of Midgley is situated above the Calder Valley, between Halifax and Hebden Bridge.
-The village has beautiful views of the moors beyond, a local pub and a thriving community with a village shop, run by volunteers.
+The village has beautiful views of the moors beyond, a thriving community with a village shop, run by volunteers.
 Visit the nearby National Trust’s Hardcastle Crags and enjoy picnics and beautiful walks around the Ogden Water reservoir.
 The town of Haworth is a must-visit for literature lovers as home of the Brontë sisters, with many bookshops and the Brontë Parsonage Museum.
 There are wonderful walks nearby, including the popular Pennine Way, whilst the beautiful, rolling countryside of the Yorkshire Dales and Peak District National Parks are less than an hour away.
 The area is also wonderful for cyclists, who can retrace the 2014 Tour de France and 2015 Tour de Yorkshire routes!
 A fantastic destination for exploring West Yorkshire!